Basavarajingalagi/classification-model/README.md

 # classification-model
-trained model is not included in this.
+trained model is not included in this. saved the code for backup